 - Open Office Hours: Members of the South Slope Visioning team are holding Open Office Hours from 10 a.m. to 5 p.m. at The Refinery, 207 Coxe Ave., every Thursday and Friday December through January.
 Come get information and share your ideas!

 - Online survey: To add input, the City launched an online survey on Open City Hall Asheville.
 Visit Open City Hall Asheville to take the survey.
-The survey looks at South Slope transportation preferences, what kind of businesses people would like to see in the area, safety and development.
+Open through Jan.
+21, the survey looks at South Slope transportation preferences, what kind of businesses people would like to see in the area, safety and development.
 It can be taken on a mobile phone, desktop computer or a tablet.

 How your input will be used

 Your input will be taken into consideration as staff draft a South Slope plan; this plan will be presented to City Council for adoption.
 Staff will then work with the community to implement the community’s vision for the South Slope.